 Black may be a staple in the fashion world, but isn’t quite as ubiquitous in the gardening world.
 Although true-black plants are a rarity in nature, there are many dark purples, browns and greens that come close to black, and dark cultivars are being introduced at an increasing rate.
 Most gardens are a sea of green with flowers providing color and foliage offering contrast with different textures.
 Mixing in plants with dark-colored foliage can really make a difference in the landscape or containers.
 Of course plants with purple leaves make a great contrast with plants with lighter foliage for visual interest, but dramatic designs can be created with all dark-leaved plants for a very unusual effect.

 Dark foliage shows up best in full sun; dark plants in the shade tend to disappear, so it is best to limit their use in shady spots.
-Incorporating woody plants with dark foliage can create a nice backdrop for other plants and flowers or to add tend to be usually best used as accent plants where they can be viewed up close, but can also be used as a focal point to highlight other colors in the garden.
+They can be used as accent plants to be viewed up close or as a focal point to highlight other colors in the garden.
+Additionally, incorporating woody plants with dark foliage can create a nice backdrop for other plants and flowers.

 Purple foliage combines well with any other colored foliage, including blue, gold and silver, for even more contrast.
 Putting a plant with dark purple leaves near another with bright chartreuse leaves makes the lighter color really pop.
 Variegated plants are more striking beside darker colors.
 Flowers with strong, saturated colors tend to enhance purple foliage, and hot colors really make a statement against the dark leaves which balance their shocking shades.
 Pairing dark foliage with pastel flower colors add a degree of sophistication and elegance.
 In a moon garden dark-colored plants add contrast to the silver foliage and white flowers during the day, but at night they virtually disappear so the white pops even more.